pkumarmshetty/inji-web-v12-t-T/docs/InjiWebSequence.md

 ### **Selection of Issuer and credential type:**

 - The users can select an Issuer from the list of trusted issuers
-- On Clicking the issuer, user will be redirected to credential Types, where user will be displayed with list of credentials supported by the selected issuer.
+- On Clicking the issuer, user will be redirected to credential Types page, where user will be displayed with list of credentials supported by the selected issuer.
+For any Credential Type if Issuer well-known doesn't contain display properties for the user selected and app default language then it will not be displayed and if none of the Credential Type contains it then "No Credentials Found" is displayed in the UI.
-- Credential Types of the issuers are sourced from the issuers wellknown **"/.well-known/openid-credential-issuer"**
+- Credential Types of the selected Issuer are sourced from this mimoto endpoint **"/issuers/{issuer-id}/configuration"**.
+This includes the required fields of Issuer well-known and Authorization Server well-known.
+- Mimoto will fetch the Issuers fields from Issuer's well-known **"/.well-known/openid-credential-issuer"** and Authorization Server fields from Authorization Server well-known **"/.well-known/oauth-authorization-server"**.
 - The users can choose a credential type from the available options provided by the issuers.